Tokyo Area Guide: Akihabara 秋葉原

 But being an otaku isn't all about trailing store aisles.
-There are plenty of manga caf, "manga kissa," where you can surf the internet, browse the manga library, surf the internet, and, of course have a coffee.
+There are plenty of manga cafes, "manga kissa," where you can surf the internet, browse the manga library, and, of course have a coffee.

 There are even manga kissa that are open around the clock, and where you can stay if you missed the last train home from Akihabara.

-Then there are the kosupure ("costume play") cafes where fantasies of various genres, cultures, and historical periods (and uniquely weird pastiches of them) are catered to by maids dressed in and sporting the appropriate attire and attitude.
+Then there are the kosupure ("cosplay", or "costume play") cafes where fantasies of various genres, cultures, and historical periods (and uniquely weird pastiches of them) are catered to by maids dressed in and sporting the appropriate attire and attitude.